 These White Walls was approached by Hedonism Wines to create a new concept and interior design for their flagship restaurant, HIDE in Mayfair - a joint venture with acclaimed chef, Ollie Dabbous.

 Our studio created an interior scheme based on the theme of ‘Dwelling’.
-Our design concept takes traditional emblems of domesticity, and playfully reimagines them.
+The design concept takes traditional emblems of domesticity, and playfully reimagines them.
 The three floors—Above, Ground and Below—were each given their own distinct narrative.

 Taking ‘HIDE-as-Hidden’ as a curatorial cue, we commissioned three female artists to create site specific installations, each designed to challenge our perceptions of the ordinary.